ShyamVarsani/WACTF2-Writeups/WACTF2 Forensics.md

 # _WACTF2 2018 FORENSICS Writeups - Shyamal Varsani (**@baconandegg5**)_

-## Forensics-0
+## Forensics-0 I'm lovin it
+### Challenge Prompt:
+>here is an image in this folder.
+Can you tell me its SHA-1 value?

+### Writeup:
-> For the forensics-0 challenge in WACTF2, we were given a jpeg file in which we were required to give a SHA1 hash of
+ For the forensics-0 challenge in WACTF2, we were given a jpeg file in which we were required to give a SHA1 hash of

 To do this, I used `sha1sum`, which is a tool that prints (to stdout) or checks SHA1 (160-bit) checksums.